Due Wednesday 10/31

 If the United States decided to try to reduce carbon dioxide emissions in order to slow global warming, one policy it might use would be a tax on fossil fuels.
 A central question that has been a subject of very intense debate is how damaging a tax like that would be to the U.S. economy.
 Believe it or not, in part the debate really boils down to an argument about what people's preferences look like.
 This exercise will explore why.

-- Suppose the government imposed a 25% tax on energy so that Pe rises to $1.25.
+- Suppose the government imposes a 25% tax on energy so that `P_e` rises to $1.25.
 How much does energy demand decrease?
 What happens to the demand for other goods?
-Calculate the compensating variation for this policy.
+How much revenue does the policy raise?
+What is the compensating variation?
+Setting aside climate impacts and comparing only the CV and revenue raised, how costly is the policy overall?

 - Suppose the government imposes the 25% tax on energy from part (2) when consumers have the preferences from part (3).
 How much does energy demand decrease?
 What happens to the demand for other goods?
-What is the compensating variation of the policy?
+How much revenue does the policy raise?
+What is the CV?
 (Calculate the C.V. in this case by finding the increase in income needed to allow consumers to buy their original amount of E and O and explain why that approach is appropriate.)
+Again setting aside climate impacts and comparing only the CV and revenue raised, how costly is the policy overall?

 - A lot of the debate over climate and energy policy is essentially about whether preferences look more like part (1) or part (3).
-Compare the results from (2) and (4) and explain why the exact form of consumer preferences is of enormous practical importance to climate change policy.
+Compare the results from (2) and (4) and explain why the form of household preferences is important for climate change policy.
 Don't just write down the numbers, think about what they really mean for the policy.

 - Web note giving graphical and numerical examples of compensating variation calculations.